-This Manti Steamed Dumplings Recipe (Манты) is one of the many recipes that reminds me of my childhood.
-It’s really fun creating a website of my favourite recipes that we eat.
+This Steamed Dumplings Recipe (Манты) is one of the many recipes that reminds me of my childhood.
+It's really fun creating a website of my favourite recipes that we eat.
 I just love all this food, and Manti are no exception.
-Manti are very common in Central Asia/Eurasia from China, Russia, the Stany countries (Kazakstan, Uzbekistan, Kyrgyzstan…) and all the way to Turkey.
+Manti are very common in Central Asia/Eurasia from China, Russia, the Stany countries (Kazakstan, Uzbekistan, Kyrgyzstan...) and all the way across post Soviet countries.

 Manti with Pumpkin

-I love this version of manti, as it’s very juicy with the pumpkin, and has a great flavor.
-You want to use a sweet pumpkin for manti, the sweeter the better.
+I love this version of Manti, as it's very juicy with the pumpkin (or squash), and has a great flavor.
+There is also Manti made with only ground beef and onion, but pumpkin is tastier in my opinion!
+You want to use a sweet pumpkin for Manti, the sweeter the better.
 My mum went digging through the pile of pumpkins in the store to find the sweetest pumpkin.
 I have no idea how she knew, but the pumpkin we used was perfect.
-It’s best to finely chop the pumpkin into tiny pieces, but that takes so long.
-We just used a food processor, but don’t turn them into mush, leave some chunky small pieces.
+It's best to finely chop the pumpkin into tiny pieces, but that takes so long.
+We just used a food processor, but don't turn them into mush, leave some chunky small pieces.

 Manti with Sauce

 There are many ways to sauce up manti.
-The common Russian way is to eat with sour cream.
-I like to eat them with Lazadzhan also known as Laza Hot Sauce, an Uyghur hot sauce, or with chilli and black vinegar.
-When we were kids, we always ate them with ketchup and soy sauce, which is how my kids eat them too.
-The Turkish eat their version with a garlic yogurt sauce.
-The whole family can help make the manti, everyone gathered around the table, pinching the pillows of dough.
-They come in many different shapes, from star shapes, fancy roses shape, oval, square, round, and all look different depending on how you pinch them shut.
+The common Russian way is to eat with smetana or sour cream.
+I like to eat them with Lazadzhan, an Uyghur hot sauce, or with chilli and black vinegar.
+When we were kids, we always ate them with ketchup and soy sauce.
+You can also eat them with a drizzle of this tasty garlic yogurt sauce.

 For the dough